-1.4.
-Data rights and distribution
+2.2.
+Data Rights and Distribution

-The scientific data from SOFIA Legacy Program observations will be processed via the regular SOFIA pipeline process (at the SMO for FSIs and by the instrument teams for PSIs) and be distributed to the community via the SOFIA data archive.
+The scientific data from SOFIA Legacy Program observations will be processed via the regular SOFIA pipeline process (at the SMO for Facility Science Instruments (FSIs) and by the instrument teams for Principal Investigator-class Science Instruments (PSIs)) and be distributed to the community via the SOFIA data archive.
+At present, the primary